-When became interested in trading in 2013 we went through the usual steps most traders who want to learn themselves go through.
-We tried to learn the terminology and we tried to find what we actually had to do.
+When we became interested in trading in 2013, we went through the usual steps most traders who want to learn themselves go through.
+We tried to learn both methodology and terminology but were finding contradictory and confusing information.
 We were lucky that we were mining at the time so that we had coins to trade without it breaking the bank, as we were losing money quickly at the time.
-This was the height of the BTC price at the time and the media turned from a new technology to the negative side with Mt Gox and Silk road.
+This was the height of the BTC price at the time, and the media turned from new technology to the negative side with Mt Gox and Silk road.
 Not an easy time to learn how to trade in a market where you at the time couldn’t short yet, for traders who at the time didn’t know how shorting worked anyway.

-Our biggest advantage at the time was that we were trading with a group, meeting twice a week and going over all our trades and trying to figure out what works and what doesn’t.
+Our most significant advantage at the time was that we were trading with a group, meeting twice a week, and going over all our trades and trying to figure out what works and what doesn’t.
 I shudder thinking back on how many mistakes we made and how much money we lost on our mistakes.
-Back then you could mine a little over a B TC a single top of the line home computer and we had ours on constantly.
+Back then you could mine a little over a B TC a single top of the line home computer, and we had ours on constantly.

-When you start trading almost everybody will run into a period of time in which things are not going the way you want it.
-Either the market changed from the market in which your strategy works, or you were unlucky a few times in a row or perhaps your mindset has changed or you aren’t keeping with your strategy anymore.
-Whatever the issue is, there is going to come a time when you will start reevaluating your decision to become a trader, or to spend time trading.
-Some people are able to keep at it, but many will find it helpful to have a group of other traders to talk to, who might have the same issues they are having.
+When you start trading, almost everybody will run into a period in which things are not going the way you want it.
+Either the market changed from the market in which your strategy works, or you were unlucky a few times in a row, or perhaps your mindset has changed, or you aren’t keeping with your plan anymore.
+Whatever the issue is, there is going to come a time when you will start reevaluating your decision to become a trader or to spend time trading.
+Some people can keep at it, but many will find it helpful to have a group of other traders to talk to, who might have the same issues they are having.

-For me it has be very valuable to have fellow traders around me constantly, both in real life and online.
+For me, it has been precious to have fellow traders around me always, both in real life and online.
 There are many free groups of traders, including ours, which you can use to keep yourself sharp and motivated and where you can share your pains and successes.
-Perhaps trading is a lonely business but it helps to have people around you.
+Perhaps trading is a lonely business, but it helps to have people around you.